Parking Lot Accident Laws in California

 We Can Help With Parking Lot Accident Laws in California

 While parking lots may seem less regulated than public roads, the same principles of negligence and liability apply.
 Knowing who has the right of way, understanding the concept of fault and preparing to take the correct steps after an accident can make a significant difference.
-If you find yourself involved in a parking lot accident, contact us at Sargon Law for a free consultation.
-We are committed to helping victims receive the compensation they deserve.
+If you find yourself involved in a parking lot accident, contact us at Sargon Law for a free consultation with a car accident attorney in Phoenix, AZ.
+Our Phoenix injury attorneys are committed to helping victims receive the compensation they deserve.